ARMmbed/lora-docs/docs/iotx.md

 #### Switching to manual sending

-By default the application sends data automatically.
+By default, the application sends data automatically.
 If you want to change this, remove these lines from ``main.cpp``:

 ```cpp
 if( txOn == true )